abh05/World-Of-Games/README.md

 * Python 3.10

 ## Setup
-To run this project, Download it locally to your Pycharm IDE and Run:
+To run this project, Download it locally to your Pycharm IDE/Linux OS:
 * install python3
-* Python3 MainGame.py
+* Run Python3 MainGame.py

 ## CI/CD
 ![Alt text](CI_CD.gif)

 ## Following stages are demonstrated in the Jenkins pipeline:
-1. *Checkout* - repository checkout.
+1. **Checkout** - repository checkout.
-2. *Build* - build our docker image.
+2. **Build** - build our docker image.
-3. *Run* - will run our dockerized application.
+3. **Run** - will run our dockerized application.
 The application will expose the port 8777 on localhost, and a dummy Scores.txt will be mounted to it in order to server the results for the tests.
-4. *Test* - With our e2e.py file it will selenium test our scores web service and fail the pipeline if the tests failed.
+4. **Test** - With our e2e.py file it will selenium test our scores web service and fail the pipeline if the tests failed.
-5. *Finalize* - Will terminate our tested container and push to DockerHub the new image we created.
+5. **Finalize** - Will terminate our tested container and push to DockerHub the new image we created.

 ## Continues integration requires the following prerequisites:
 For Jenkins to run all stages successfully